MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 The following are current limitations of the automation center and its underlying data structure.

-- Cloud flow-based filtering  only lists cloud flows that live in a solution in the current environment.
+- Cloud flow-based filtering only lists cloud flows that exist within a solution in the current environment.
 - Only runs for solution-based cloud flows are available in the automation center.
 - During initial preview, visibility of flows and their run history in automation center requires you to be the owner (coownership isn't sufficient) of the flows or to have environment wide access to the relevant data in the environment.
 The main Dataverse tables that power the data shown in the automation center are:
   - `workflow`: Solution-aware cloud flow and desktop flows